korivikishore1991PersonalStuff/Notes_and_Interview_questions/Data tagging via Cloudera navigator and Hue.md

+# Integrating Hue with Navigator
+# DataBase and Table creation
+## Creation of New DataBase with technical metadata
+## Creation of New Table with technical metadata
+# DataBase and Table Alteration
+## Alteration of Databases
+## Alteration of tables
+# Cloumn creation and alteration
+## Altering a cloumn
+## Adding a cloumn
+## Removing a cloumn
+# Navigator based searching
+# Hue based searching
+# References

 The aim of this data tagging is ease the time required to bowse, gather and categorise related cloumns, tables and databases via predefined attributes like tags, key:value pairs and comments/description.
 # Integrating Hue with Navigator
 Embedded Search & Tagging via metastore manager in Hue and cloudera navigator can be used for Data Search and Tagging via Hue and navigator.
 Aplicable for Cloudera Enterprise 5.11 and greater.